biolab/orange2/docs/reference/rst/Orange.data.instance.rst

         Return the instance's class as :obj:`Orange.data.Value`.

+    .. method:: get_classes()

+        Return the values of multiple classes as a list of :obj:`Orange.data.Value`.

     .. method:: set_class(value)

         Set the instance's class.

         :param value: the new instance's class
         :type value: :obj:`Orange.data.Value`, number or string

+    .. method:: set_classes(values)

+        Set the values of multiple classes.

+        :param values: a list of values; the length must match the number of multiple classes
+        :type values: list

     .. method:: get_metas([key_type])